 2. When must the application be received?

 The Grant application must be submitted by the Applicant within the grant period which is 1 December 2017 to 16 November 2018.

 3. How many times can I enter?

 Applicants will be entitled to apply for a Grant each time an Eligible Purchase is made during the Grant Period.

 To apply for a Grant, Applicants must make an Eligible Purchase and submit an application during the Grant Period.
 The application must comply with the following requirements:

-a) Fully complete the online application form and address all criteria; and b) Supply all required compliance information required in the application form.
+a) Fully complete the and address all criteria; and b) Supply all required compliance information required in the application form.

 5. What details should the application include?

 Applications must set out a proposed project, activity or initiative (Proposal) to be conducted if the Applicant is given a Grant in relation to one of the following categories (each a Grant Category):

 - Live Well – promoting increased opportunities for community collaboration and for participation in sports and recreation